 The elements of the NEO compensation program have remained relatively consistent year to year, with target compensation allocated between fixed and variable, cash and non-cash and short-term or long-term components.
-The Target Compensation Mix charts above include 2019 base salary and award opportunities related to annual and long-term incentive compensation, granted in or with respect to fiscal 2019 and valued at target levels, and do not include any amounts paid with respect to prior years' incentive award grants.
+The Target Compensation Mix charts above include 2020 base salary and award opportunities related to annual and long-term incentive compensation, granted in or with respect to fiscal 2020 and valued at target levels, and do not include any amounts paid with respect to prior years' incentive award grants.

-The value of our RSUs and PSUs is directly linked to LGI's stock performance; the settlement value of the PSUs is dependent on our basic earnings per share ("EPS") for the three-year performance period as discussed under - "2019 LTI Program".
-Including the annual incentive cash bonus which is dependent on our home closings and financial performance for 2019, these three performance-linked components constitute approximately 79% and 64%, respectively, of the total target direct compensation of our CEO and four other NEOs (on average).
+The value of our RSUs and PSUs is directly linked to LGI's stock performance; the settlement value of the PSUs is dependent on our basic earnings per share ("EPS") for the three-year performance period as discussed under - "What We Paid and Why - Compensation for NEOs - 2020 LTI Program".
+Including the annual incentive cash bonus which is dependent on our home closings and financial performance for 2020, these three performance-linked components constitute approximately 81% and 64%, of the total target direct compensation of our CEO and our four other NEOs (on average), respectively.